fcrepo4-archive/fcrepo-test-profiles/README.md

 ------------

 1. Provision a bunch of cluster nodes with a jvm, mvn..
+2. Currently you still need to clone and build the benchtool locally, since it is not in a maven repository.

 On each node:
-1. Edit your maven settings file, adding profile for local machine config:
+2. Edit your maven settings file, adding profile for local machine config:

     <profile>
       <id>localhost-config</id>